diurnalist/diurnal.st/_posts/2025-03-02-the-pragmatic-open-source-contributor.md

 toc: true
 ---

-I sometimes have the feeling that salaried programmers shy away from fixing or extending open source code, due to some combination of the following:
+I sometimes have the feeling that salaried programmers shy away from fixing or extending open source code due to some combination of the following:
 * They don’t think it’s part of their job.
-* Their *company* doesn’t think it’s part of their job, and/or does not have the necessary legal infrastructure and will.
+* Their *employer* doesn’t think it’s part of their job, and/or does not have the necessary legal infrastructure and will.
-* They have been burned by non-responsive maintainers and/or worry about their timelines depending on any external parties.
+* They’ve been frustrated in the past with rejected or ignored patch requests.
-* They are worried about the time committment of shepherding a patch through the process.
+* They are worried about the time committment for the entire process.

 These are understandable barriers that I would like to break down.
 More broadly speaking, I have two aims for this guide.

-First, **I hope to encourage you to take a more active role in fostering the shared knowledge that open source software represents.** Especially if you work in larger-scale environments or are early-adopters of promising new technologies, you have a great opportunity to spot issues and areas of improvement that can benefit everyone.
+First, **I hope to encourage you to take a more active role in fostering the shared knowledge that open source software represents.** Especially if you work in larger-scale environments or are early adopters of promising new technologies, you have a great opportunity to spot issues and areas of improvement that can benefit everyone.

 Second, **I aim to provide a playbook for how to successfully do this kind of work** and set expectations for what you can expect and what will be expected of you.
 [I have made contributions to many projects over the years](https://github.com/pulls?page=1&q=is%3Apr+author%3Adiurnalist+archived%3Afalse+is%3Aclosed+is%3Apublic+-org%3Achameleoncloud+-org%3Adiurnalist+-org%3Akpireporter), generally following a pattern of identifying some code that solves 95% of my problem and contributing the 5% delta back.
 I’ve also worked more extensively in a single open source community, [OpenStack](https://review.opendev.org/q/status:close+owner:jasonanderson@uchicago.edu), where public contributions and distributed coordination are the status quo.
 ## The Pragmatic Contributor
-[How to Contribute to Open Source: Why Contribute?](https://opensource.guide/how-to-contribute/#why-contribute-to-opensource-) succinctly summarizes the benefits of contributing back to open source projects.
+[How to Contribute to Open Source: Why Contribute?](https://opensource.guide/how-to-contribute/#why-contribute-to-open-source) succinctly summarizes the benefits of contributing back to open source projects.
 Still, I find that these guides frame this process as ultimately an **individualistic** one, where the emphasis is personal development, a sense of fulfillment, etc. For the pragmatic contributor, one motivation trumps all: the drive to **improve software you rely on**.
 You want to fix a tool that isn’t enabling you to do the best job you can.

 Here are some general rules to live by.